 Let’s say 50% of your energy goes to business (in which you are running from home), then you are more than qualified to swapping your household energy tariff for a business energy one.
 This is presumably a smart idea since energy prices for businesses are often cheaper than domestic use.

 Ready to make the switch?
 BetterBusinessQuotes is more than willing to help you find the best, cheapest, business energy deals that are available in your area.
-Just pop your postcode in our Free Business Energy Comparison Tool which can be found on top of this page.
+Just pop your postcode in our Free Business Energy Comparison Tool.
+You can easily find the form on top of our website.

 Should you have any questions, feel free to give us a call at +1 647 697 2525 so we can figure something out together.